-Recall that a person is only guilty under this statute if he takes the lost property as his own.
-This means it is always a defense for a defendant to say that:
+Recall that you are only guilty under this statute if you take the lost property as your own.
+This means it is always a defense to say that:

-- while he may have had the lost property in his possession,
+- while you may have had the lost property in your possession,

-- he had no intent to keep it.
+- you had no intent to keep it.

-Perhaps, for example, an accused had lost property, but was still trying to find its true owner.
+Perhaps, for example, you had lost property but were still trying to find its true owner.

 2.2.
 Reasonable efforts to find the owner

-This statute says that a person must take reasonable steps to find the property's real owner.
-Therefore, it is a defense for an accused to say that he did take these steps.
-A defendant cannot be guilty if he
+This statute says that you must take reasonable steps to find the property’s real owner.
+Therefore, it is a defense to say that you did take these steps.
+You are not guilty if you

 - kept lost property, but

-- did so only after doing everything he could to try and find its owner.
+- did so only after doing everything you could to try and find its owner.

 2.3.
 Rightful owner of the property

 Misappropriation laws only apply to lost property.
-It is a defense, then, for a defendant to say that the property in question was not lost.
-Perhaps, for example, the accused himself was the rightful owner of it.
+It is a defense, then, to say that the property in question was not lost.
+Perhaps, for example, you were the rightful owner of it.

 3. What are the penalties for 485 PC?